Jalensuggs/Jalensuggs.github.io/contents/home.md

 [![Jalensuggs](https://img.shields.io/badge/Jalensuggs-github-blue?logo=github)](https://github.com/Jalensuggs)

-One of my favorite quotes...Everyone has a story, and I like to believe a good story is just whether you can let them tell it, or whether they are willing to tell it...\
+One of my favorite quotes...Everyone has a story, and I like to believe a good story is just whether you can let them tell it, or whether they are willing to tell it...
 I like programming!
-I have a strong interest in web3.0!🤑 You can do anything as long as you believe it!\
+I have a strong interest in web3.0!🤑 You can do anything as long as you believe it!

-Also I'm planning to pursure a Master's degree in Artificial Intelligence at the School of Information Technology, University of New South Wales, Australia.\
+Also I'm planning to pursure a Master's degree in Artificial Intelligence at the School of Information Technology, University of New South Wales, Australia.

-stay tuned🥰🥰🥰
+Stay tuned🥰🥰🥰

 #### Email